ashiqurrahman696/al-quran-client/README.md

 ### Advanced Search

 - Quick search to find any ayah of a surah.
-- Real-time search to find ayahs through **Bengali or English** translations.
+- Real-time search to find ayahs through **Bengali or English** translations including single verse audio.

 ### Settings